-Most recently, ALMA-PHANGS collaboration made a systematic effort to map resolved GMCs in 70 galaxies up to a distance of 10-20 Mpc and to obtain physical parameters including molecular mass of resolved GMCs and their evolutionary timescales.
-The collaboration includes determination of distance \citep{Anand2021} and fitting rotation curve \citep{Lang2020}, and determination of the CO(3-2)/CO(2-1) ratio and CO(2-1)/CO(1-0) ratio \citep{denBrok2021,Leroy2022}.
-The comparisons of the physical parameters were made by adjusting the resolution to the same value \citep{Leroy2016}. \citet{Sun2018} showed that the virial ratio ($\alpha_\mathrm{vir}$) is in a range of $\sim$1.5-3.0 for 15 galaxies including M74. \citet{Sun2020} suggested that the interstellar medium properties are affected by the environmental conditions at a cloud scale by comparing them among the central region, the bar region, and the arm region.
-In addition, \citet{Sun2022} showed that the molecular gas properties of a host galaxy are well represented by averaged properties at a kpc scale.
-Further, the relationship between the molecular gas and star formation regions was investigated. \citet{Kreckel2018} used the data at 50 pc resolution and confirmed that the K--S law breaks down. \citet{Schinnerer2019} and \citet{Pan2022} investigated the correlation between CO and H$\alpha$ in order to quantify the relationship between molecular gas and the star forming regions on a pixel-to-pixel basis at various resolution, and confirmed that CO to H$\alpha$ correlation becomes strong at a smaller $<$kpc scale.
-Based on a statistical method proposed by \citet{KruijssenLongmore2014,Kruijssen2018,Chevance2020,Kim2021,Kim2022,Ward2022} derived the GMC lifetime to be 10-30 Myr.
-The lifetime is consistent with those estimated by K09 and \citet{Corbelli2017}, whereas the non-star forming phase of \citet{Chevance2020} is significantly longer than those of K09 and \citet{Corbelli2017}.
-The method employed by \citet{Chevance2020} do not define a GMC as a discrete entity and treat the interstellar matter as consecutive medium by measuring the fraction of CO and H$\alpha$ within an aperture of varying radius centered on the peak positions of CO and H$\alpha$.
-This marks a contrast with the preceding works by F99, K09, and \citet{Corbelli2017}, which are based on defining each GMC by using the resolved CO images at the highest resolution achieved.
+Most recently, PHANGS-ALMA collaboration made a systematic effort to map resolved GMCs in 70 galaxies up to a distance of 10--20 Mpc and obtained physical parameters, including the molecular mass of the resolved GMCs and their evolutionary timescales.
+The collaboration includes the determination of distance \citep{Anand2021} and fitting rotation curve \citep{Lang2020}, and determination of the CO(3--2)/CO(2--1) ratio and CO(2--1)/CO(1--0) ratio \citep{denBrok2021,Leroy2022}.
+The physical parameters were compared by adjusting the resolution to the same values \citep{Leroy2016}. \citet{Sun2018} showed that the virial ratio ($\alpha_\mathrm{vir}$) is in a range of $\sim$1.5--3.0 for 15 galaxies including M74. \citet{Sun2020} suggested that interstellar medium properties are affected by environmental conditions at the cloud scale by comparing the central, bar, and arm regions.
+In addition, \citet{Sun2022} showed that the molecular gas properties of a host galaxy are well represented by the average properties on the kpc scale.
+Furthermore, the relationship between molecular gas and star-formation regions was investigated. \citet{Kreckel2018} used data at a resolution of 50 pc and confirmed that the K--S law breaks down. \citet{Schinnerer2019} and \citet{Pan2022} investigated the correlation between CO and H$\alpha$ to quantify the relationship between molecular gas and the star forming regions on a pixel-to-pixel basis at various resolution and confirmed that CO to H$\alpha$ correlation becomes strong below kiloparsec scales.
+Based on the statistical methods proposed by \citet{KruijssenLongmore2014, Kruijssen2018, Chevance2020, Kim2021, Kim2022, Ward2022}, a GMC lifetime of 10--30 Myr was derived.
+This lifetime is consistent with that estimated by K09 and \citet{Corbelli2017}, whereas the non-star-forming phase of \citet{Chevance2020} is significantly longer than that of K09 and \citet{Corbelli2017}.
+The method employed by \citet{Chevance2020} does not consider a GMC as a discrete entity and treats the interstellar matter as consecutive medium by measuring the fraction of CO and H$\alpha$ within an aperture of varying radius centered on the peak positions of CO and H$\alpha$.
+This is in contrast with the preceding works by F99, K09, and \citet{Corbelli2017}, which were based on defining each GMC using the resolved CO images at the highest resolution achieved.